Antônio Rogério Nogueira: Early career

-Before becoming a big star in PRIDE, Nogueira would compete in DEEP and HooknShoot events and would gain a record of 2-0, finishing both opponents in the very first round via armbar.
+Before becoming a big star in PRIDE, Nogueira competed in DEEP and HooknShoot events and gained a record of 2-0, finishing both opponents in the very first round via armbar.
 Nogueira started training with the same team as his brother, Brazilian Top Team.

 Pride Fighting Championships

-Nogueira would make his PRIDE Fighting Championships debut on 28 April 2002 at PRIDE 20 against Japanese pro wrestler/MMA fighter Yusuke Imamura and he was very successful, ending the fight in the first round with a guillotine choke in just 35 seconds.
+Nogueira made his PRIDE Fighting Championships debut on 28 April 2002 at PRIDE 20 against Japanese pro wrestler/MMA fighter Yusuke Imamura, where he ended the fight in the first round with a guillotine choke in 35 seconds.

-Nogueira would lose his next fight to Vladimir Matyushenko by decision but would bounce back with a victory over Tsuyoshi Kohsaka.
+Nogueira lost his next fight to Vladimir Matyushenko by decision, but won his next with a victory over Tsuyoshi Kohsaka.

-Nogueira would fight again for PRIDE at PRIDE 24 against Guy Mezger.
-Neither man would push the action a whole lot as they both seemed a little tentative in the stand up.
-The fight would go to the judges scorecards and Nogueira would pick up the majority decision.
+Nogueira fought again for PRIDE at PRIDE 24 against Guy Mezger.
+The fight went to the judges scorecards, and Nogueira won by majority decision.
 Nogueira next fought at PRIDE 25 against Kazuhiro Nakamura, who was making his pro MMA debut.
-Nakamura fought very valiantly and even escaped multiple submissions but in the end the experience and skill of Nogueira proved to be too much and he would finish with an armbar in the second round.
+Nakamura escaped multiple submissions, but Nogueria won in the second round with an armbar.

-In his next fight with PRIDE Nogueira would see a huge step up in competition for him as he was pitted against legendary fighter and crowd favourite Kazushi Sakuraba in the main event of PRIDE Shockwave 2003.
-The fight would prove to be an excellent back-and-forth battle which would see Nogueira utilise his excellent ground game and also get the better of Sakuraba standing and in the clinch.
-Late in the third, he would even bloody up Sakuraba with kicks.
-Nogueira would go on to take the unanimous decision and by beating such a huge star, he was now seen as a serious force to be reckoned with at 205 lbs.
+In his next fight with PRIDE, Nogueira was pitted against fighter and crowd favourite Kazushi Sakuraba in the main event of PRIDE Shockwave 2003.
+Nogueira won the bout via unanimous decision.

-Nogueira would beat Alex Stiebling in Korea, before returning to Japan to rematch Nakamura in the main event of PRIDE Bushido 4.
-Nogueira fought a very smart fight and took home the split decision victory.
-Nogueira won a unanimous decision victory at PRIDE 29 against Alistair Overeem in what was for the most part an even fight.
-Overeem would escape many of Nogueira's submission attempts but looked tired late in the fight and Nogueira would start to really take it to Overeem, even coming close to finishing him in the third round.
+Nogueira beat Alex Stiebling in Korea, before returning to Japan to rematch Nakamura in the main event of PRIDE Bushido 4.
+Nogueira won a split decision victory.
+Nogueira won a unanimous decision victory at PRIDE 29 against Alistair Overeem in what was seen to be an even fight.
+Overeem escaped many of Nogueira's submission attempts, and Nogueira was close to finishing him in the third round.